vinod-amagi/amgdoc/metadata/index.md

 ## What are the supported formats for ingesting to Amagi services?

 The metadata service supports different formats for ingesting to Amagi services.
-These formats are described in this [link](https://vinod-amagi.github.io/amgdoc/metadata/formats).
+The various formats supported are described in this [link](https://vinod-amagi.github.io/amgdoc/metadata/formats).
+The links to sample formats are provided in this [link](https://vinod-amagi.github.io/amgdoc/metadata/sample_formats).